 Molds cause allergic symptoms in many people.
 Common reactions to molds include nasal stuffiness, eye irritation, or wheezing when breathing.

-More severe reactions may occur among workers, such as farmers, who are exposed to large amounts of molds in occupational settings, including fever or shortness of breath.
-Mold infections may occur in the lungs of people with obstructive lung disease.
+More severe reactions may happen among workers, such as farmers, who are exposed to large amounts of molds in occupational settings.
+These reactions include fever or shortness of breath.
+Mold infections may happen in the lungs of people with obstructive lung disease.

 Outside, avoid areas that are likely to have mold, such as: